hyeong01/hyeong01.github.io/_posts/2021-08-12-Transformer Short Note.md

 ### Tramsformer:
 - To solve the problem in dealing with sequential data; the input often changes in sequence and length
-- recursive x attententive o
+- Recursive x attententive o
 - "Image"
 - Encoder (attention)
     - Not regressive